Documentation Markup

 #> Clear[x]

-Here, we want to give an exmaple of Map and that sets variable x.
+Here, we want to give an example of Map and that sets variable x.
 We want to clear the definition to clean things up, but doing so does not serve any pedagogic purposes.
 So we can hide this from the list of examples, but have the effect of running the function.

 Examples of S>